kieranajp/colossal/README.md

 ### Overview
 This approach to  Service Discovery has the benefit of being de-centralized, orchestrator agonistic, high level of visibility and flexibility.
 Doing debugging or maintenance on a backend is as simple as stopping the Consul-agent process on the instance.
-You can also utlize HAProxy status page it will list all the backends available and aggregate and per-request information.
+You can also utilize HAProxy status page it will list all the backends available and aggregate and per-request information.

 The infrastructure is completely distributed.
 The most critical nodes are the Consul and if you require even higher availability you can configure HAProxy not to remove a backends unless they are explicitly de-registered from consul. that means even if Consul server fails you get to keep all backends until you restore consul server and during the downtime HAProxy will remove unhealthy backends if they begin to act odd.